The Starke Living Air Purifier is a mobile, USB-powered purifier wonderful for any home or workplace.

 And while the specifications listed fast charging as available, hmm, it didn’t quite seem that way to me.
 I left the unit plugged in for 15 minutes and the battery level but rose a percent.

 On the plus side, the battery level dropped just as slowly when I was testing the unit.
 My conclusion is thus that the need to recharge shouldn’t be too much of an issue in the long run.
-This is, of course, assuming the night light is off and fan speed is set at auto.
+This is, of course, with the night light is off and the fan speed set at auto.

 Unless you’re operating the purifier at maximum fan speed, it’s impressively quiet!
 At the lowest speed, one can still hear a hum, but only if you’re keeping an ear out for it.